Billie Lourd Remembers Carrie Fisher and Celebrates Anyone Having a Less Than Perfect Mother's Day

 A post shared by Billie Lourd (@praisethelourd) on

 She also posted a throwback photo with her mother on Jan.
 28 in honor the book The Princess Diarist and shared a special tribute in Dec.
-2017 when she visited the northern lights.
+2017 when she visited Norway to see the Northern Lights.

 💲♓️📧 🌛®️🅾️🕎♌️📧🌛 ℹ️♌️ Ⓜ️🅾️🅾️♌️👢ℹ️⛽️♓️✝️, 💲✝️®️🅰️🆖👢📧🌛 🅱️🌱 ♓️📧®️ 🅾️🕎♌️ 🅱️®️🅰️ My momby had an otherworldly obsession with the northern lights, but I never got to see them with her.
 We journeyed to northern Norway to see if we might “see the heavens lift up her dark skirts and flash her dazzling privates across [our] unworthy irises”.
 And she did.
 I love you times infinity. 🌜👙🌛